afisher88/react-slide-over/README.md

 ## Technical considerations
 We would like you to build the app using React, ensuring best practices are followed and the code is clean and modular.
 The app needs to be functional across a range of devices.

+We have included Redux for state management.

 If you are aren't sure about how to complete one of the tasks then please write some pseudo code to explain how you would approach it.

 ## Setup
 1. Make sure you have Node installed (>= 8.9.2)
 2. Clone the repository
 3. Run `npm install`
 4. To start the app run `npm start`.
-This will run webpack-dev-server and webpack --watch and the project will be available at http://localhost:8080/
+This will run webpack-dev-server and webpack --watch and the project will be available at http://localhost:8080/ (hot reloading is enabled)
 5. Open index.html in your browser

 ## Tasks